tlakomy/tlakomy-site/content/blog/aws-cdk-basics/index.md

 Excellent question!

 I'm launching an AWS CDK course on [egghead.io](https://egghead.io/s/km6vr) **soon** so make sure to get a subscription!
-It's the best piece of content I've ever created and I'm incredibly proud of it.
+It's the best piece of content I've ever created and I'm incredibly proud of it 🌟

 By the way - if you'd like to learn some AWS **for free** from yours truly, check out those free video collections on [egghead.io](https://egghead.io/s/km6vr):